-Turbot CLI in 7 minutes
+Turbot Guardrails CLI in 7 minutes

-Goal Install the CLI, query Turbot, then build and publish your first mod.
+GoalInstall the CLI, query Turbot Guardrails, then build and publish your first mod.

 Overview

-In this exercise, you will use the turbot command to query the Turbot API, and then build and publish your first mod.
+In this exercise, you will use the turbot command to query the Turbot Guardrails API, and then build and publish your first mod.

-By the end of this lab, you will be able to run basic turbot cli commands.
+By the end of this lab, you will be able to run basic turbot CLI commands.

 Prerequisites

-Install the Turbot CLI
+Install the Turbot Guardrails CLI

 • Unzip the turbot binary into a directory in your PATH (for example /usr/local/bin/turbot)